 \section{Challenges in the Clinical Setting}

 In natural scenes, images typically contain abundant textures, distinct edges, and high contrast, which provide ample visual cues for depth estimation.
 In contrast, due to the unique imaging conditions in endoscopic scenarios, images often suffer from low texture \cite{5}, low contrast \cite{6}, specular reflections \cite{7}, and uneven illumination \cite{8}.
-The confined nature of the endoscopic imaging environment, the close proximity of target objects, imaging distortions, and dynamic variations (such as breathing, blood flow, or organ movement) may also lead to blurred or noisy images, making it challenging for traditional depth estimation methods to effectively extract depth information.
+Several factors inherent to endoscopic imaging can result in blurred or noisy images, which complicates the extraction of depth information for traditional methods.
+These factors include the confined nature of the environment, the close proximity of target objects, imaging distortions, and dynamic variations arising from patient physiology, such as breathing, blood flow, and organ movement.
 To address the foregoing challenges, this section provides a comprehensive summary and discussion of the common obstacles encountered in endoscopic depth estimation.
-As illustrated in Figrue~\ref{figure4}, this paper categorizes the common issues encountered in endoscopic depth estimation scenarios and discusses the challenges faced in such settings from three perspectives: datasets, methodologies, and application.
+As illustrated in Figure~\ref{figure4}, this paper categorizes the common issues encountered in endoscopic depth estimation scenarios and discusses the challenges faced in such settings from three perspectives: datasets, methodologies, and application.